arookas/flaaffy/jolt.md

 ## jolt

-The _jolt_ action converts a simple MIDI file to the cotton assembler language.
+The _jolt_ errand converts a simple MIDI file to the cotton assembler language.
 It supports format-0 and format-1 MIDI files and does not require any prior setup to the MIDI file.
 The arguments are as follows: